axieinfinity/ronin-documentation/docs/node-operators/setup/generate-keys.md

 The required private keys include a BLS key and an ECDSA key.
 The keys are named after digital signature schemes: Elliptic Curve Digital Signature Algorithm (ECDSA) and Boneh–Lynn–Shacham (BLS), respectively.

 - The BLS key is used for producing finality votes.
-Validators who produce finality vote receive a reward.
-If a validator fails to produce a finality vote, no slashing penalty applies.
+Validators who produce finality votes receive a reward.
 - The ECDSA key is used for signing blocks.

 ## Generate a BLS key